djmsampson/layout2/code/layout/readme.txt

 * uix:Unimplemented: GLT1 feature not implemented in GLT2
 * uix:InvalidState: Internal error handled by workaround

-These can be disabled via warning( 'off', id ).
+These can be disabled via warning( 'off', id ), where id is the identifier.

 5. RELEASE HISTORY

+2.0.3  Minor changes (25 November 2013)
+  - Improved appearance of flexible dividers
+  - Added support for row values for property 'Contents'
+  - Fixed bugs in uiextras.Grid accessors for property 'Heights'

 2.0.2  Minor changes (19 November 2013)
   - Added support for row values for contents companion properties in uix